I’ll be back in 5 minutes.

 Additionally, Sleuth Kings was constantly creating new email threads.
 All in, I had 19 threads through Case 001: The Guilty.
 It wasn’t initially clear to how this threading/ replying dynamic operated.

-The many of the printed materials were a little hokey.
+Many of the printed materials were a little hokey.

 The story was fine, but not particularly believable.